 On this page

-Mark Farrar took over as Chief Executive of CITB, the Sector Skills Council and Industry Training Board responsible for the UK construction industry, in 2008.
+William Burton took over as an interim Chief Executive of CITB, the Industry Training Board responsible for the UK construction industry, in May 2013.

 Director of Employer Services

 Mike Bialyj is the Employer Services Director at CITB and was previously the Welsh National Manager.
 A business graduate, he was originally apprenticed and worked in the construction industry and also worked at the former South Glamorgan Training and Enterprise Council as a Business Development Manager.

 Mike formerly Chaired the Skills for Business Network in Wales, and was Vice Chairman of Neath Port Talbot College and a former Director of Constructing Excellence in Wales.

 The Employer Services Directorate is responsible for delivering construction apprenticeships across Great Britain and is graded as outstanding by Ofsted in England.
 It is also responsible for promoting training, giving advice and guidance to companies and engaging stakeholders throughout England, Scotland and Wales.
 The Directorate is also responsible for recruitment and support for the Specialists sectors.

 Director of Business Services